Briefing the UN Security Council on protecting victims of abuse in conflict zones

 Strengthening child safeguarding in Guatemala

 In March 2017, a fire was started in a locked classroom of a home for ‘at-risk’ youth in Guatemala City.
 Inside were 56 girls who had been put there by government officials, supposedly for their own protection.
 Officials were slow to respond to the fire as it swept through the classroom and the desperate pleas for help began to fade.
-In total, 41 girls died and 15 where badly injured.
+In total, 41 girls died and 15 were badly injured.

 As part of the response to this tragedy, a local not-for-profit organisation CONACMI, one of Keeping Children Safe’s regional hubs in Latin America, started to work with the Guatemalan Government’s Social Welfare Secretariat to persuade the institution to meet international child safeguarding standards.

 After a long process of dialogue and awareness-raising, a new child safeguarding policy was approved as an official government document.
-Implementation of the policy began in 2018 impacting on more than 450 children placed under protection, and over 200 carers, who are working together to analyse risks and measures that should be put in place to keep children safe.
+Implementation of the policy began in 2018 impacting more than 450 children placed under protection, and over 200 carers, who are working together to analyse risks and measures that should be put in place to keep children safe.

 We are here to help